Timing is everything.

 Usecases: Onboarding campaigns / Retention campaigns / Loyalty campaigns / etc.

-The trigger option enables you to send a notification from one minute to several days after users have installed the app or triggered an action in the app.
+The "trigger" option (only available for app push notifications) enables you to send a notification from one minute to several days after users have installed the app or triggered an action in the app.

 Trigger campaigns are useful to manage a wide variety of use cases, from simple welcome notifications sent shortly after users install the app to advanced abandoned cart alerts.